alinex/bash-lib/README.md

 ## Installation

-Can be done locally after checking out the git repository manually by setting only the `BASHLIB_HOME` variable in your environment or directly from the repository by calling (your user should have sudo rights):
+This can be done manually after checking out the git repository by only setting the `BASHLIB_HOME` variable in your environment or directly.
+Or you use the installer which will setup everything for you (needs sudo rights):

 ```bash
 # interactive install